 As the technical lead for GenAI safety, I ensure the safe deployment of Gen AI across LinkedIn.
-I lead the architecture and development comprehensive frameworks for real-time LLM moderation and monitoring.
+I lead the architecture, development and deployment of comprehensive frameworks for LLM monitoring.

 Team lead for Dash.ai , an AI-powered search and answers system As the ML Tech Lead for Dash.ai, I led the retrieval effort for dash.ai, Dropbox's AI-powered universal search product.
 I built the search capability from the ground up, architecting a hybrid system combining lexical and vector search.
 Established the ML flywheel for search, including retrieval, ranking, evaluation, metrics, and experimentations.

-At Meta, I worked on personalization, and user representation models and fairness in recommender systems , delivering significant, measurable impact on systems affecting billions of users.
+At Meta, I worked on personalization, and user representation models for recommender systems , delivering significant, measurable impact on systems affecting billions of users.
 Led a User Interest Modeling project that enabled a key partner team to achieve a 20% improvement on their primary metric by adapting user representation technology for interest modeling.
 This helped Facebook show users better interest based recommendations.

 Finance and healthcare leaders discussed the technical and regulatory hurdles of launching GenAI while meeting strict data-control and audit standards.